MapcreatorIO/api-docs/source/v1/index.html.md

 <br/>

- - 1. Firstly we are gonna create a [`Job`](api/index.html#JobCreateRequest) instance.
-A Job is a project on the Maps4News Platform.<br/>
+ - 1. Firstly we are gonna create a `Job` instance.
+A Job is a project on the Maps4News platform.<br/>
 We're gonna create an Annotation Map (`job_type_id`) which is a normal map with icons on it, and we're also giving out our map a title.

 <br/>

- - 2. Second a [`Job Revision`](api/index.html#JobRevisionCreateRequest).
-A Revision is a point-in-time that the user decided to save his/her current progress in designing their map.<br/>
+ - 2. Second a `Job Revision`.
+A Revision is a point-in-time that the user decided to save his/her current progress in designing their map.

-The Revision requires us to give it a `language_code`, these are 3 character string (eng, ger, ita, dut, etc.) as well a `mapstyle_set_id` and the map json as a string.<br/><br/>
+A `Revision` requires us to give it a `language_code`, these are 3 character strings, (eng, ger, ita, dut, etc.) as well a `mapstyle_set_id` and the map json as a string.

+(A list of available mapstyle sets can be gotten from `/users/me/mapstyle-sets`)

 A map object must be given to each revision.
-Revisions can not be updated, each save will result in a new revision.<br/>
+Revisions can not be updated, each save will result in a new revision.

-Details about how to build a map object can be found on the [map object page](dispatcher.html).
+Details about how to make a map object can be found on the [map object page](dispatcher.html).

 <br/>